xKraut95/cybersecurity-journey/README.md

 - Endpoint security and incident response basics.

 ## Background
-- University studen in Systems
+- University student in Systems
 - IT Support experience with corporate enviroments
 - Strong focus in documentation, procedures, and operational clarity
 - Windows enviroments and endpoint protections (EDR, antivirus management consoles)